Grading System

 Credit/No-Credit (CR/NC) (Student Option)

-• Students must indicate their election of the CR/NC option at the time of registration or within the time limits established for adding classes.
-The CR/NC option will not be changed to the standard grading option beyond the last day to add a class.
+- Students must choose the CR/NC option at the time of registration or by the last day to add a class.

 Final grades are available through the Penguin Portal.